RSTeller: Scaling Up Visual Language Modeling in Remote Sensing with Rich Linguistic Semantics from Openly Available Data and Large Language Models: Experiments

 Despite the overall improvements in the average zero-shot classification results, the degree of enhancement varies across different benchmarks.
-EuroSAT consistently shows the most significant improvements (marked as bold $\Delta$ values in red) for all models and pre-trained checkpoints, with a maximum increase of $14.59\%$ for the ViT-L/14 model pre-trained on WIT.
+EuroSAT consistently shows the most significant improvements for almost all models and pre-trained checkpoints, with a maximum increase of $17.07\%$ for the ViT-L/14 model pre-trained on WIT.
 In contrast, some benchmark datasets such as AID, fMoW, and RESISC experienced notable decreases.
 However, these decreases were not consistent across all pre-trained checkpoints.
-For example, the ViT-B/32 model pre-trained on LAION-2B showed a significant decrease in AID by $6.95\%$, whereas the same model pre-trained on WIT saw an increase of $2.25\%$ on the same benchmark.
+For example, the ViT-B/32 model pre-trained on LAION-2B showed a significant decrease in AID by $6.60\%$, whereas the same model pre-trained on WIT saw an increase of $3.20\%$ on the same benchmark.
 This variability suggests that the RSTeller dataset may favor certain pre-trained checkpoints and tasks.

 Continual pre-training from different checkpoints for the same model also produces varying results.
 For both ViT-B/32 and ViT-L/14 models, checkpoints from DataComp consistently demonstrated advantages over other pre-trained models, ranking highest with respect to the average accuracy across seven benchmarks.
 For most individual benchmarks, checkpoints from DataComp also achieved many of the top results (values with underlines).
 These findings indicate that a good starting checkpoint for continual pre-training can be advantageous, and checkpoints trained on DataComp are strong candidates for continual pre-training tasks in the RS domain.